Frances Manners

 M, #13490, b.
 16 January 1831, d.
 26 March 1900

-Consanguinity Index=0.4%
+Consanguinity Index=0.41%

-Dudley Francis Stuart Ryder, 3rd Earl of Harrowby was born on 16 January 1831.1 He was the son of Dudley Ryder, 2nd Earl of Harrowby and Lady Frances Stuart.1 He married Lady Mary Frances Cecil, daughter of Sir Brownlow Cecil, 2nd Marquess of Exeter and Isabella Poyntz, on 3 October 1861.2 He died on 26 March 1900 at age 69, without issue.1
+Dudley Francis Stuart Ryder, 3rd Earl of Harrowby was born on 16 January 1831.1 He was the son of Dudley Ryder, 2nd Earl of Harrowby and Lady Frances Stuart.1 He married Lady Mary Frances Cecil, daughter of Brownlow Cecil, 2nd Marquess of Exeter and Isabella Poyntz, on 3 October 1861.2 He died on 26 March 1900 at age 69, without issue.1

-Dudley Francis Stuart Ryder, 3rd Earl of Harrowby was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Member of Parliament (M.P.)
+He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
 (Liberal) for Lichfield between 1856 and 1859.1 He held the office of Deputy Lieutenant (D.L.) of Staffordshire.1 He held the office of Chairman of the Staffordshire County Council.1 He held the office of Justice of the Peace (J.P.) for Staffordshire.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Liverpool between 1868 and 1882.1 He was invested as a Privy Counsellor (P.C.) in 1874.1 He held the office of President of the Board of Trade between 1878 and 1880.1 He succeeded to the title of 3rd Viscount Sandon, of Sandon, co.
-Stafford [U.K., 1809] on 19 November 1882.1 He succeeded to the title of 4th Baron Harrowby, of Harrowby, co.
-Lincoln [G.B., 1776] on 19 November 1882.1 He succeeded to the title of 3rd Earl of Harrowby, co.
-Lincoln [U.K., 1809] on 19 November 1882.1 He held the office of Lord Privy Seal between 1885 and 1886.1
+(Conservative) for Liverpool between 1868 and 1882.1 He was appointed Privy Counsellor (P.C.) in 1874.1 He held the office of President of the Board of Trade between 1878 and 1880.1 He succeeded as the 3rd Earl of Harrowby, co.
+Lincoln [U.K., 1809] on 19 November 1882.1 He succeeded as the 4th Baron Harrowby, of Harrowby, co.
+Lincoln [G.B., 1776] on 19 November 1882.1 He succeeded as the 3rd Viscount Sandon, of Sandon, co.
+Stafford [U.K., 1809] on 19 November 1882.1 He held the office of Lord Privy Seal between 1885 and 1886.1

 Citations